 The solar installer will communicate to the homeowner in detail the installation time line and what to expect related to the solar system installation.
 They will also give an overview of the day to day operations of the home solar energy unit once it comes online.
 If the homeowner has any questions about anything during the site review, the engineer is the one to ask when they are on site.

-Home Design and Rental Agreements
+Home Solar Power Design and Rental Agreements

 Once the site-review is completed, the solar engineer will design a system that both fits the home’s layout and meets as much of the homeowners electrical needs as possible.
 In some cases, a solar energy system may not be suitable for a residential home.
-Often excessive shade, inappropriate roof angles, or just limited physical space for the solar panels will not allow for a unit installation.
+Often excessive shade, inappropriate roof angles, or just limited physical space for the solar panels will not allow for a solar power unit installation.

 The rented unit may in fact only provide a portion of a particular location’s energy needs.
 This is a good thing to thinking about and plan for because it underscores the requirement for detailed energy planning and auditing.
 All of which leads to projects to improve energy conservation around the homeowner’s property.
 The company will still install and rent out the solar energy system but it will not guarantee that the unit will allow the homeowner to self-generate 100% of their energy needs.